gitter-badger/maltretieren.github.com/_posts/core-samples/2014-02-18-android-debug-bridge.md

 ## Android Debug Bridge (ADB)
 With the Android Debug Bridge (ADB) you can connect your Smartphone to your computer via USB (or WLAN) and send commands from the computer to the Smartphone.
 My plan is to use the Smartphone as a display for my Raspberry Pi.
-Test

 <!-- more -->